-The National Certification Examination for School Nurses is offered twice a year, with two-week windows scheduled for each examination period.
+The National Certification Examination for School Nurses is offered periodically.
 The exam is given in a computer-based format at testing centers across the United States.

 In order to take the Certification Examination for School Nurses, you must file an application within the time frame designated for each exam.
-The Handbook for Candidates includes the application and provides more comprehensive information about the examination.
+Complete your online exam application.

 Eligible candidates must

 - Be currently licensed as a Registered Nurse in the United States.

 See the FAQ Section of this website for further information on acceptable health related fields.